anibue/vit-pytorch/README.md

 <img src="./images/learnable-memory-vit.png" width="350px"></img>

-This <a href="https://arxiv.org/abs/2203.15243">paper</a> shows that adding learnable memory tokens at each layer of a vision transformer can greatly enhance fine-tuning results (in addition to learnable task specific CLS token and adapter head).
+This `<a href="https://arxiv.org/abs/2203.15243">`paper `</a>` shows that adding learnable memory tokens at each layer of a vision transformer can greatly enhance fine-tuning results (in addition to learnable task specific CLS token and adapter head).

 You can use this with a specially modified `ViT` as follows